 Please make five copies of written testimony available to the presiding officer at the hearing.
-Written testimony may also be submitted via email to https://hitten.consoildatedplan@hawaii.gov, by U. S. mail to HHFDC, 677 Queen Street, Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
+Written testimony may also be submitted via email to <a href="https://h Suite 300, Honolulu, Hawaii, 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
 Comments and testimony received will be considered in preparing the State's final AAP.